kiasaki/blog/content/pages/about.md

 While at Plotly I spearheaded an effort to standardize and rewrite a large portion of the current web application pages and functionally so that we had consistency in style and robustness going forward.
-I also built new features like the dashboard creation app.
+I also built new features like the dashboard creation app with advanced drag-n-drop and mouse based resizing.

-_Previously, (June 2015 - February 2016)_ I did contract work as helping small businesses either launch or improve their SaaS products.
+_Previously, (June 2015 - February 2016)_ I did contract work helping small businesses
+either launch or improve their SaaS products under the **Atriumph** name.

 _Previously, (November 2014 - June 2015)_ I worked for **Busbud** as a
 back-end developer.
 Over there I wore a few hats working on diverse projects